Donal-OFarrell/retro-games-recommender/README.md

 Moving from development to production posed some challenges.

 In our version of react-scripts 4.0.2, the npm run build command didn’t allow us to stipulate the location where the app was hosted by adjusting the homepage parameter in package.json (known issue: https://github.com/facebook/create-react-app/issues/8813).
 As such React assumed the project was hosted at root.
 As a result it could not retrieve the images residing on the box.
 A workaround was devised whereby we stipulated a .env file with the appropriate endpoint with PUBLIC_URL={http://"server ip"}.
-This allowed nom run build to build assuming the project was hosted at the endpoint rather than root.
+This allowed npm run build to build assuming the project was hosted at the endpoint rather than root.

 We also had to remove references to manifest.json in index.html as we could not get this to play nice with Django.